Old People and Computers

 Telephone Policy

-There are also ways to prevent robo-callers from getting through.
+There are also ways to prevent robocallers from getting through.

-Have your elder add you to their accounts so you can monitor them for any suspicious activity.
-Talk to the bank to see if you can disable outbound wire transfers.
-There's no reason the average elder needs to wire out money.
-Or set it up where both you and the account holder must visit the bank in person to perform a wire transfer.
-See if you can "demote" the elder person's account access, limiting their ability to clean out the account on the orders of a scammer.
+See if you can "demote" the older person's account access, limiting their ability to clean out the account on the orders of a scammer.
 Ask about automatic alerts that can warn you if too much money is attempting to leave the account in a short time or to oddball online merchants.
 These are all signs of a scam.
 If the bank won't help, threaten to change banks to one that will.
-This sort of pressure will eventually force banks to offer anti-fraud services to their elderly clientele.
+This sort of pressure will eventually force banks to offer more effective anti-fraud services to their older clientele.
 A small community bank or credit union is often more likely to help than a giant monster megabank (as Clark Howard loves to say).

 Guardianship